fsantanna/pingus/ceu/README.md

 until we complete the rewriting process.
 -->

+Note that we only touch code that deals with events, as Céu is actually less expressive than C++ for pure data manipulation (e.g., game preferences, graph algorithms, etc).
+Therefore, we also rely on the seamless integration between Céu and C/C++ to take advantage of the existing code base and libraries.

 We selected `TODO` game behaviors and describe their implementations in C++ and Céu.
-We categorize these examples in more abstract control-flow patterns that likely apply to other games:
+As an afterthought, we categorized these examples in more abstract control-flow patterns that likely apply to other games:

 <a name="finite-state-machines"/>